 - 8. Proposals are sent to the national office at USDA, which sends each proposal to at least one independent, non-federal reviewer to evaluate and rank.
 The state office score is then averaged with the independent reviewer score.
 Priority points are added to the average score. - 9.
-Final scoring.
-This includes any additional Administrator priority points awarded for geographic diversity.
+Final scoring, including Program Administrator priority points awarded for geographic diversity.